mras0/mjs/doc/es5/es5.md

 - Annex E: 15: New `Object`, `Array` and `Date` functions
 - Annex E: 15.3.4.3: Relax restrictions on the `arguments` argument to `Function.prototype.apply`
 - Annex E: 15.3.4.3,4: Change in handling of `null`/`undefined` when passed to `apply/call`
-- Annex E: 15.3.5.2: Make the `prototype` property of function objects non-enumerable
 - Annex E: 15.5.5.2: Array like access to `String` objects
 - Annex E: 15.9.4.2: `Date.parse` should attempt to parse as ISO format string
 - Annex E: 15.10.4.1/15.10.6.4: `RegExp.source/toString` now has specified format